Policies

 16. GUARANTEES AND INDEMNITY

-17. LITIGATION, CONCILIATION AND JURISDICTION
+17. LITIGATION, CONCILIATION, AND JURISDICTION

 17.2.
 If a dispute of any kind arises between the parties arising out of or in connection with this contract, the parties shall meet or otherwise communicate with each other with a view to seeking to resolve the dispute amicably and, if the dispute is not resolved amicably within 7 days of such meeting or communication, it shall be resolved by formal conciliation.